 What Is a Red Blend Wine?
 Understanding Its Unique Characteristics

-A red blend is exactly what it sounds like (finally, an aspect of wine that isn’t complicated at first glance), a mix of two or more different grape varieties, such as Cabernet Sauvignon and Merlot or Grenache, Syrah and Mourvèdre.
+A red blend wine is exactly what it sounds like (finally, an aspect of wine that isn’t complicated at first glance), a mix of two or more different grape varieties, such as Cabernet Sauvignon and Merlot or Grenache, Syrah and Mourvèdre.
 These varieties are mixes of varying percentages, either according to the law of the land (more on that shortly), based on tradition, or whatever the winemaker thinks makes a great wine.

 Essentially the winemaker is looking to craft a well-balanced wine by using grape varieties that each bring a different element to the final blend, like tannin, acidity, power or fruitiness.
 While wine blends have been around for centuries, some even dating back thousands of years, their popularity has surged in the last decade.
 This is especially true in New World wine regions, where winemakers have the freedom to create blends as they see fit—such as aging wine in oak—without being restricted by laws or traditional practices.